invertedtomato/mictrack-receiver/README.md

 ```

 ## TCP Ports
-With an apparent absence of a default port, this uses port 5000 as default.
-You can change this, and the locally bound IP by modifying the LocalEndPoint field before starting.
+By default the receiver listens on all IPs on port 7700 - both on IPv4 and IPv6.
+You can change by modifying the `LocalEndPoint` property before calling `Start()`.

 ## Protocol
 MictrackReceiver is based on the [official protocol documentation](https://www.mictrack.com/downloads/protocols/Mictrack_Communication_Protocol_For_MP90&MP90-NB.pdf).
 For protocol documentation it's pretty rough and assumptions have been made in some places.
 To verify those assumptions the library has been tested with MT600s.